MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-leads.md

 **Resolution:**

 Verify that the On-load script in the Lead form has reference to 'LeadManagement/Lead/Lead_main_system_library.js' web resource.
 This web resource contains the script that automatically populates fields.
 If you've  customized the Lead form and used a web resource other than the out-of-the-box web resource, then this feature won't work.
-Please contact your system administrator.
+Contact your system administrator.

 Even if you have a custom lead form, the automatic generation of fields works if the Lead form has reference to 'LeadManagement/Lead/Lead_main_system_library.js' web resource.